-On March 31, 2006, Network Appliance Global LTD. ( Global ), a subsidiary of the Company, entered into a loan agreement (the Loan Agreement ), with the lenders and JPMorgan Chase Bank, National Association, as administrative agent.
-The Loan Agreement provides for a term loan available in two tranches, a tranche of \$220,000 ( Tranche A ) and a tranche of \$80,000 ( Tranche B ), for an aggregate borrowing of \$300,000.
+On March 31, 2006, Network Appliance Global LTD. (Global), a subsidiary of the Company, entered into a loan agreement (the Loan Agreement) with JPMorgan Chase Bank, National Association, as administrative agent.
+The Loan Agreement provides for a term loan available in two tranches, a tranche of \$220,000 (Tranche A) and a tranche of \$80,000 (Tranche B), for an aggregate borrowing of \$300,000.
 The proceeds of the term loan have been used to finance a dividend from Global to the Company under the American Jobs Creation Act.
 The Tranche A term loan, together with accrued and unpaid interest, is due in full on the maturity date of March 31, 2008.
-During the three-month period ended July 27, 2007, we made repayments of \$15,960 on the term loan.
-The Tranche A term loan is secured by certain investments totaling \$101,467 as of July 27, 2007, held by Global.
+During the three- and six-month periods ended October 26, 2007, we made repayments of \$21,380 and \$37,340 on the term loan, respectively.
+As of October 26, 2007, Global have pledged \$81,313 of short-term restricted investments for the Tranche A term loan in connection with the Loan Agreement.
 The Tranche B term loan was fully repaid as of January 26, 2007.
-Loan repayments of \$69,150 are due in the remainder of fiscal 2008.
+Loan repayments of \$47,770 are due in the remainder of fiscal 2008.

-Interest for the Tranche A term loan accrues at a floating rate based on the base rate in effect from time to time, plus a margin, which totaled 5.45% at July 27, 2007.
+Interest for the Tranche A term loan accrues at a floating rate based on the base rate in effect from time to time, plus a margin, which totaled 5.26% at October 26, 2007.

-As of July 27, 2007, Global was in compliance with all debt covenants as required by the Loan Agreement.
+As of October 26, 2007, Global and the Company were in compliance with all debt covenants as required by the Loan and Credit Agreements, respectively.